HOSVD-based canonical form of TP functions and qLPV models

+Baranyi and Yam employed the ideas described by De Lathauwer etal and the algorithm developed by Vasilescu and Terzopoulos under the name M-mode SVD.
+The M-mode SVD is referred in the literature as either the Tucker or the HOSVD.
+The Tucker algorithm and the DeLathauwer etal. companion algorithm are sequential algorithm that employ gradient descent or the power method, respectively.

 Related definitions (on TP functions, finite element TP functions, and TP models) can be found here.
 Details on the control theoretical background (i.e., the TP type polytopic Linear Parameter-Varying state-space model) can be found here.